NDEM / NIMS Course Descriptions and Student Manuals

-The following courses are delivered by the State of Nevada, Division of Emergency Management.
+The State of Nevada, Division of Emergency Management / Homeland Security delivers the following courses.
 These courses are regularly scheduled and can be delivered to your local jurisdiction upon request.
-Pre-requisite NIMS independent study courses are available on line: www.fema.training.gov
+Pre-requisite NIMS independent study courses are available online: The National Disaster & Emergency Management University

 Prerequisite Independent Study Courses